-Best Calming Treats: Zuke's Hemp Naturals Calming Chicken Recipe Dog Treats
+Best Calming Treats: Zuke's Hemp Naturals Calming Natural Dog Chews

 You may remember Zuke’s treats from your puppy training days and it’s worth taking another look at them, especially this variety that contains hemp to help calm over-excited or anxious dogs.
 Each tiny treat contains 3.5 MG of broad spectrum hemp extract (don’t worry, there’s no measurable levels of THC) along with valerian root and chamomile to help promote relaxation and keep your pet calm; they’re especially beneficial for dogs with separation anxiety.

 The small chews are free of grain, corn, wheat, and soy.
 Try giving them to your pooch at nighttime for a bedtime treat.